not-diba/LearningKotlin/adaptive_app_with_dynamic_navigation/README.md

-Reply App - Navigation Update Starter Code
+Reply App - Solution Code
 =================================
-Navigation update starter code for the Android Basics with Compose: Reply app.
+Solution code for the Android Basics with Compose: Reply app.

 Introduction
 ------------